Poziom trudności: B2

 The business of not ageing: Why people are spending $1,300 on longevity treatments

-The growing longevitydługowieczność industry is selling a big aspirationambicja; dążenie – the ability to slow your biologicalbiologiczny clock.
+The growing longevitydługowieczność industry is selling a big aspirationambicja; dążenie – the ability to slow your biological clockzegar biologiczny.
 But as clinics multiply and prices continue to increase, the gap betweenróżnica między what science supports and what consumers are actually paying for also raises questions about who has the opportunitymożliwość; szansa to slow ageingstarzenie się and at what costza jaką cenę; kosztem czego.

 C1